 In addition to receiving cash contributions, the Organization receives in-kind contributions from various donors.
-It is the policy of the Organization to record the estimated fair value of certain in-kind donations as an expense in its consolidated financial statements, and similarly increase contribution revenue by the same amount.
-For the years ended December 31, 2021 and 2020, approximately \$77,000 and \$57,000, respectively, was received in in-kind contributions.
+It is the policy of the Organization to record the estimated fair value of certain in-kind donations as an expense in its financial statements, and similarly increase contribution revenue by the same amount.
+For the years ended December 31, 2022 and 2021, approximately \$111,000 and \$77,000, respectively, was received in in-kind contributions.
+Contributed nonfinancial assets are made up of donated vaccines and services.